lyriarte/blockchain-ssm/README.md

 Result
 ------
-  Chaincode is instanciated, DB stores a list of admins.
+  Chaincode is instantiated, DB stores a list of admins.
 ```